SQL Compare Launcher (sql_compare.jar)

 • If necessary, connect to a remote host using plink with specific credentials (in the configuration) and execute the command specified (as well in the configuration)

-• Execute the sql script <sqlScriptRootPath>/<testPath>/<testName>_<testcaseIndex>_a.sql on the first database
+• Execute the sql script <sqlScriptRootPath>/<testPath>/<testName>_<testcaseName>_a.sql on the first database

-• Execute the sql script <sqlScriptRootPath>/<testPath>/<testName>_<testcaseIndex>_b.sql on the second one
+• Execute the sql script <sqlScriptRootPath>/<testPath>/<testName>_<testcaseName>_b.sql on the second one

-• Compare both the resultsets
+• Compare both result sets

 Tutorial: Creating and executing SQL Compare tests